ab-yf/prac-gadget-shop/README.md

 ## Usage

-1. **Add Gadgets**: Use the "Add Gadget" form to input new gadget details.
+1. **Add Gadgets**: Use the "Submit" button to add a new inventory item alongside its details.
-2. **View Gadgets**: The homepage displays the list of all gadgets.
+2. **View Gadgets**: The Inventory page, underneath the 'Admin' dropdown lists all the inventory items.
-3. **Edit Gadgets**: Click on a gadget to edit its information.
+3. **Edit Gadgets**: Click 'Edit' on an Inventory item to edit its information.
 4. **Delete Gadgets**: Use the delete option to remove a gadget from the inventory.

 ## License